daviddbal/rrule-parser-rest-database/README.md

 # rrule-parser-rest-database

-A iCalendar RRULE parser using a simple Java servlet using iCalendarFX, a JavaScript control, AJAX asynchronous data transfer, a REST service and database persistence.
+A iCalendar RRULE parser with HTML controls handled by Javascript.

+It uses a simple Java servlet employing iCalendarFX, a iCalendarFx library written in Java (see JFXtras.org).
+Logs of the requests are stored in a database.

 See RFC 5545 for more info about iCalendar. https://tools.ietf.org/html/rfc5545

-Uses iCalendarFx from jfxtras.org to parse the RRULE.
+Feel free to contact the author, David Bal, at david.ba37@gmail.com.